prata94/prata94/README.md

 - 👋 Hi, I’m @prata94
 - 👀 I’m interested in web development!
-- 🌱 I’m currently learning PHP & Laravel.
+- 🌱 I’m currently learning PHP & Laravel 8.
-- 💞️ I’m looking to collaborate ...
-- 📫 How to reach me ...
+- 📫 How to reach me - email: razvanprata1@gmail.com

 <!---
 prata94/prata94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.